objects-to-data-group/Sub-scripts/Problems.md

-Problems to tackle
+Needed Information
 ==================

-- Overzicht totaal aantal artikelen per decennium in enkel de NY-Times in de dataset

-- Overzicht totaal aantal artikelen per decennium in enkel de NY-Times in API
+(Place the number or numbers of the script(s) that gather (part of) the required information between brackets)

+- The total number of news-items per decade within the NY-Times pre-defined dataset (script 2)

+-  The total number of news-items per decade  within the NY-Times API (script 1)

 - Overzicht totaal aantal front-page artikelen per decennium in enkel de NY-Times in de dataset